lenkiefer/lenkiefer.github.com/_posts/2016-03-22-the-week-so-far-in-charts.md

 ### Tight inventories to blame?

 Everyone is blaming the slowdown in EHS to a lack of inventory.
 There’s no doubt that inventory levels are low relative to sales, but they are at about the same level as last year.
 It’s really hard to tell anything from the January and February numbers because listing activity really ramps up starting in March.
 We’ll have to see how the March numbers look before we can come to any firm conclusion about the trajectory of home sales this year.

 <img src="{{ site.url }}/img/charts_mar_22_2016/Inv.jpg" alt="housing inventory"/>

 ### House prices rising 6% year-over-year

 On Tuesday the FHFA released their <a href="https://www.fhfa.gov/DataTools/Downloads/Pages/House-Price-Index.aspx">house price index</a> and it showed an annual rate of change of 6 percent.
-House prices have been accelerating since September of 2014, which just so happens to coincide with when mortage rates started dropping.
+House prices have been accelerating since September of 2014, which just so happens to coincide with when mortgage rates started dropping.

 <img src="{{ site.url }}/img/charts_mar_22_2016/FHFA2.jpg" alt="FHFA PO Index"/>